splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

 ----------------------------------------------------
 To receive reminders for alerts triggered by your detectors, do the following while creating your detector:

 #.
-Select the alert severity that will trigger a notification, and the channel used to receive the reminder notification.
+Select the alert severity that will trigger a notification and the channel used to receive the reminder notification.
 For example, select :guilabel:`Email` to receive email notifications.
 #.
 Select the :guilabel:`+` button labeled :guilabel:`Scope alerts to`.
 #.
 Under :guilabel:`Find a key`, select the ``page_position`` dimension.